 - 4 garlic cloves minced

 - oil for frying

 - Combine potato starch and water in a large bowl, stirring to combine.
-Let sit for 3-4 hours until the starch sinks to the bottom of the bowl.
+Let sit for 1 hour or until starch sinks to bottom of the bowl and solidifies.

-- Season the pork with salt, pepper, and minced garlic.
-Cover and chill until ready to use.
+- Season pork with salt, pepper, and minced garlic.
+Let sit for 20 minutes.

-- Meanwhile, prepare the sauce.
-Heat 1 tbsp oil over medium heat in a wok or medium sauce pan.
-Add the onions, carrots and bell peppers and cook until softened, about 6-7 minutes.
-Add the pineapple with its juices - soy sauce.
+- Meanwhile, prepare sauce.
+Heat 1 tablespoon oil over medium heat in a wok or medium saucepan.
+Add onions, carrots, and bell peppers and cook until softened, about 6-7 minutes.
+Add pineapple with its juices, water, sugar, vinegar, and soy sauce.
 Stir to combine and let simmer for 3-4 minutes.
-Add the cornstarch slurry and cook an additional 2 minutes.
-The sauce should be slightly thick and shiny.
+Combine ¼ cup cornstarch with ¼ cup water and add to sauce.
+Continue to simmer until slightly thick, about 2-3 minutes.
 Keep warm.

 - Preheat frying oil to 350 degrees F.

-- Drain the water from the potato starch and water mixture.
-Add the egg white and stir with your hands until well combined; the starch will be slightly stiff but will give in to pressure.
-Add 1/4 of the pork to the starch and mix to coat the pork.
-Clump each pork slice to form long pieces.
-Carefully add a small batch of the pork to the heated oil and fry until crispy, about 5 minutes.
-Remove and drain on a paper-towel lined tray.
-Repeat with the remaining pork, first coating with the starch mixture than frying in batches.
+- Drain water from potato starch and water mixture.
+Add egg white and mix until well combined.
+Add pork to the starch and mix to coat.
+Carefully add a small batch of the pork to the frying oil and fry until crispy, about 3-4 minutes.
+Remove and drain on a paper-towel-lined tray.
+Repeat with remaining pork.

 - Fry the pork once more.